 The Issuer has a high dependency on its IT systems and operations infrastructure to conduct its business.
 The Issuer regards these systems as critical to improving productivity and maintaining the Issuer's competitiveness.
 Any failure, interruption or breach in security of these systems could result in failures or interruptions in its risk management, general ledger, deposit servicing, loan servicing, debt recovery, payment custody and/or other important systems.
 If the Issuer's information systems fail, it could be unable to serve some or all customers' needs on a timely basis, which could result in a loss of business.
 In addition, a temporary shutdown of the Issuer's information systems could result in costs that are required for information retrieval and verification.
-The occurrence of any prolonged failures or interruptions in the Issuer's business, financial condition and/or results of operations.
+The occurrence of any prolonged failures or interruptions in the Issuer's IT systems and operations infrastructure could have a materially adverse effect on the Issuer's business, financial condition and/or results of operations.